Exploring the Best ClickLearn Alternatives?

 5 Reasons to Consider a ClickLearn Alternative

-ClickLearn is an effective guided adoption and automatic software documentation tool—but when you start using it extensively or onboarding more employees or customers, certain shortcomings are immediately apparent.
+ClickLearn is an effective guided adoption and automatic software documentation tool, but certain shortcomings become immediately apparent when you start using it extensively or onboarding more employees or customers.

 1. Only compatible with Windows and web-based applications